20th June 2024

 • The National Preventive Mechanism’s reports reveal poor living conditions and inadequate documentation of abuse, which hampers accountability.

-• There is an urgent need for specialized training for staff, the establishment of confidential and accessible reporting mechanisms, and comprehensive guidelines to identify and address sexual violence, particularly for those with disabilities.
+• There is an urgent need for specialised training for staff, the establishment of confidential and accessible reporting mechanisms, and comprehensive guidelines to identify and address sexual violence, particularly for those with disabilities.

 Who’s it for?